LuggiStruggi/ZulipNotionPaperBot/README.md

 # ZulipNotionPaperBot
-Zulip-Notion linking bot that saves arxiv papers and their info in a Notion database when their link is posted in Zulip.
+Zulip-Notion linking bot that saves papers (currently arxiv & openreview) and their info in a Notion database when their link is posted in Zulip.

 ![Zulip](readme_images/zulip_stream.png)